The Most Incredible People Are Often the Most Overlooked.

 I’m not just writing individual posts.

-The kind of space where someone doesn’t just read one post and leave—
+The kind of space where someone doesn’t just read one post and leave — they binge.

-And suddenly they’ve spent 20 minutes with your work without even realizing it.
+And suddenly they’ve spent an hour reading through your work without even realizing it.

 Not because you convinced them to stay… but because it felt good to.